yt-dlp-rajiko

 how do i get help

-Please try to include a verbose log if you're reporting a
+Please try to include a verbose log if you're reporting a problem, it helps with diagnosing the issue.

 misc notes/writings